The world's largest website

 consider a higher energy, two part gas mix like an argon mix

-with 20% CO2.
-Do not waste money on argon - 25% CO2 mixes as they are not suited to spray or pulsed if you also use those weld transfer modes.
+Do not waste money on an argon - 25% CO2 mix. as this mix is not suited to spray or pulsed transfer modes.

 If you use "three part gas mixes" for any carbon steels or